spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

         Failure to complete this step before upgrading will result in Helm conflicts with the pre-existing CRD resources.

     !!! tip "Prometheus metrics"
         The controller also has a subchart for our prometheus-exporter project that exposes metrics in OpenMetrics spec.
-        This is useful for scaling workers based on queue length in spacelift (`spacelift_worker_pool_runs_pending` metric).
+This is useful for scaling workers based on queue length in Spacelift (`spacelift_worker_pool_runs_pending` metric).

         To install the controller with the prometheus-exporter subchart, use the following command:
         ```shell
         helm upgrade spacelift-workerpool-controller spacelift/spacelift-workerpool-controller --install --namespace spacelift-worker-controller-system --create-namespace \